How to File LLC Taxes in Maryland?

 2. Federal Self-Employment Taxes

-It makes no difference whether your LLC has one or more members; all LLC members must pay self-employment tax on their portion of the LLC's revenues.
+Single-member or multi-member, it doesn't matter — all LLC members must pay self-employment tax on their share of the LLC's profits.

 Other Taxes